Text Link

 Weight doesn’t define health

 Beyond the fact that being at a higher body weight does not mean someone is of poor health status, being thin does not automatically equate to optimal health.
-Some people in smaller bodies may be physically active and consume an adequate diet, whereas others may be weight suppressed because they’ve used excessive exercise and restrictive dieting to attempt to conform to the thin ideal.
-Numerous studies have demonstrated that pressure to achieve the ideal body type can lead to body dissatisfaction, depression, and the development of eating disorders, none of which are health promoting.
-(2)
+Some people in smaller bodies may be physically active and consume an adequate diet.
+In contrast, others may be weight suppressed because they've used excessive exercise and restrictive dieting to attempt to conform to the thin ideal.

 Regardless of body size or health status, all people deserve access to competent medical care, respect, and freedom from stigma towards their bodies.